 Applying Ako in your practice

 Conceptualised as a contemporary learning and teaching methodology in tertiary education, ako is similar to the reciprocal learning and teaching methodology.
-This practice occurs between people who are sharing skills and knowledge within a specific vocational context.
+This practice occurs between people who are sharing skills and knowledge.

-- gain some deeper insights into ako, as both a contemporary Māori value and cultural practice, and as a current learning and teaching methodology
+- have gained deeper insights into Ako, as both a contemporary Māori value and cultural practice, and as a current learning and teaching methodology

 Who is this workshop for?